Easily create an LLC operating agreement

 Have it your way

 One perk of having an LLC instead of a corporation is the flexibility it gives you.
-With an LLC operating agreement, you can use that flexibility to decide how you want to profit and the ownership structure.
+With an LLC operating agreement, you can use that flexibility to decide how you want the profits and the ownership structure to be divided.
 Say one partner puts in only 10% of the initial investment and the other puts in 90%.
 Maybe the majority owner is willing to take only 50% of the LLC profits in exchange for having a greater say in the management or having to do less work in the daily operation of the company.
 You can set these rules up however you want them in your operating agreement.

 Don’t go ‘by default’